Possession of Marijuana Overview

 If convicted of a PA drug law offense, students can be evicted from their housing or apartment, or lose their eligibility for federally subsidized student aid.

-A student’s job prospects may not be impacted as much by a State College Borough conviction than a PA drug law conviction.
+A student’s job prospects may not be impacted as much by a summary conviction as a PA drug law conviction.
 State law prohibits most employers from using a summary conviction when making an adverse hiring decision.
 However, there are some instances where this prohibition is superseded by federal law.
 Also, the limitation applies only to employers making a hiring decision.
 The citation can be considered by current employers, other institutions of higher education, and professional licensing.

 - Cleaning Up the Criminal Record – Expungement and Limited Access Orders